TAKING PEDIATRIC OCULAR IMAGING TO NEW PLACES

-The extreme contrast abilities of FA provide sharp visualization of vascular anomalies that might otherwise go unseen.
-Its results document and support the diagnosis of many ophthalmic diseases and conditions, and serve as a valuable surgical planning tool.
+Fluorescein Angiography (FA) The extreme contrast abilities of FA provide sharp visualization of vascular anomalies which might otherwise go unseen.
+Its results are important for confident ROP procedures, and serve as a valuable surgical planning tool.

-The border of the vascular area is clear in the FA image, while in the color photograph, it is hidden within the treated area.
+The border of the vascular area is clear in the FA, while in the color photograph, it is hidden within the treated area.